Silent Hill: The Escape

 The game objective is for the player to make their way through ten levels by finding the key and opening the locked door at the end of each level.
 The player must slide their fingers to move the character in a first person perspective and tap the screen to shoot enemies.
 The player can tilt the device to change the camera perspective.
 This is also used while reloading the player's revolver, as you must align it correctly in order to reload.

+Gameplay

+Silent Hill: The Escape is a first-person dungeon crawler where the player must navigate through levels to find a key, and then escape.
+Enemies can be avoided by listening out for radio static, or looking at a danger icon at the top of the screen.
+As the player explores, they can find battery packs to recharge the flashlight.

+In enemy encounters, the player can aim a gun by tilting their device to aim at specific parts of the enemy, and tap to fire.
+Reloading is done by tilting the device to line up bullets with the gun's chamber, then tapping the screen.
+If done incorrectly, the gun will only reload three bullets instead of six.

 Characters

-Each character is unlocked after beating the game with the previous character.
+There are three playable characters, with each unlocked after beating the game with the previous character.